15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 4. Seated Bent-Over Rear Delt Rows

-By sitting on a bench, it eliminates any leg assistance and allows for a more isolated movement.
+Sitting on a bench eliminates leg assistance and allows for a more isolated movement.

-This exercise involves horizontal shoulder abduction and pulling the elbows behind the body, which targets the rear delt from various angles to maximize its activation.
+This exercise involves horizontal shoulder abduction and pulling the elbows behind the body.

 Seated Bent-Over Rear Delt Rows

-1. Sit on the edge of a bench or a chair with your feet flat on the ground, shoulder-width apart.
+1. Sit on the edge of a bench or a chair with your feet flat, shoulder-width apart.

 3. Bend forward at your hips, keeping your back flat and your core engaged.